lavanchukka/Sales-Deals-End2End-Azure-Project/README.md

 # Sales deals Azure End2End Project
-This Project helps in understanding how various azure services &amp; tools are used to complete end-end data project.
+This Project helps in understanding how various azure services &amp; tools are used to implement an end-end data project.

 # Dataset